sweattep/ancient_quotes/README.md

 >We have made that which is on the earth adornment

->worldly life by which We test them.
+>worldly life by which We test them

+>the king did not listen to the people

 >This is from the favor of my Lord to test me whether I will be grateful or ungrateful.